What Does Taproot Mean?

 Taproots are the thick primary root that

-root that forms from the seed.
+root that forms from the seed and is the main root anchoring system that the feeding roots grow from.
 As a result, the taproot provides the most

 nutrients to the plant.
 It is also the strongest and largest root and tends to